-109 Commission Delegated Regulation (EU) No 1271/2013 of 30.9.2013 on the framework financial regulation for the bodies referred to in Article 208 of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council (OJ L 328, 7.12.2013, p.
+&lt;sup>26 Commission Delegated Regulation (EU) No 1271/2013 of 30.9.2013 on the framework financial regulation for the bodies referred to in Article 208 of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council (OJ L 328, 7.12.2013, p.
 42).

 - 3. By 31 March following each financial year, the Commission's accounting officer shall send Europol's provisional accounts consolidated with the Commission's accounts to the Court of Auditors. - 4.
-On receipt of the Court of Auditors' observations on Europol's provisional accounts pursuant to Article 148 of the Financial Regulation, the Europol's accounting officer shall draw up Europol's final accounts.
+On receipt of the Court of Auditors' observations on Europol's provisional accounts pursuant to Article 148 of the Financial Regulation, theEuropol's accounting officer shall draw up Europol's final accounts.
 The Executive Director shall submit them to the Management Board for an opinion. - 5.
 The Management Board shall deliver an opinion on Europol's final accounts. - 6.
-The Executive Director Europol's accounting officer shall, by 1 July following each financial year, send the final accounts to the European Parliament, the Council, the Commission, the Court of Auditors and national Parliaments, together with the Management Board's opinion. - 7.
-The final accounts shall be published. - 8.
-The Executive Director shall send to the Court of Auditors a reply to the observations made in its annual report by [date set out in the framework Financial Regulation] 30 September of the following year at the latest.
+The Executive DirectorEuropol's accounting officershall, by 1 July following each financial year, send the final accounts to the European Parliament, the Council, the Commission, the Court of Auditors and national Parliaments, together with the Management Board's opinion. - The final accounts shall be published in the Official Journal of the European Union by 15 November of the following year. - The Executive Director shall send to the Court of Auditors a reply to the observations made in its annual report by [date set out in the framework Financial Regulation] 30 September of the following year at the latest.
 He/she shall also send the reply to the Management Board. - 9.
-The Executive Director shall submit to the European Parliament, at the latter's request, any information required for the smooth application of the discharge procedure for the financial year in question, as laid down in Article 165(3) of the Financial Regulation. - 10.
+The Executive Director shall submit to the European Parliament, at the latter's request, any information required for the smooth application of the discharge procedure for the financial year in question, as laid down in Article 165(3) of the Financial RegulationArticle 109(3) of Commission Delegated Regulation (EU) No 1271/2013. - 10.
 On a recommendation from the Council acting by a qualified majority, the European Parliament shall, before 15 May of year N + 2, give a discharge to the Executive Director in respect of the implementation of the budget for year N.